Agoric/documentation/main/zoe/guide/contracts/loan.md

 before liquidation, the total payout could be zero.
 Therefore, the lender cannot `want` anything in their proposal.

 The lender must be able to exit on demand until borrowing occurs.
-If the exit rule was `waived`, a borrower could hold on to their invitation and effectively lock up the lender's Loan forever.
+If the exit rule was `waived`, a borrower could hold on to their invitation and effectively lock up the lender's escrowed loan amount forever.
 When the borrowing occurs, the collateral is moved to a special collateral seat to prevent the lender from exiting with collateral before the contract ends due to repayment or liquidation.

 ## The Borrower